-- Add contacts to CRM: The major reasons why small businesses don’t use their CRM app is because of the time involved in entering data.
+- Add contacts to CRM: The major reason why small businesses don’t use their CRM app is because of the time involved in entering data.
 Virtual assistants can add that to your CRM system and keep it all organized.

 To organize your email inbox in a professional and clutter-free manner, you’ll need to hire an email management virtual assistant.
 You can find one here.

 One of the greatest challenges entrepreneurs face is managing personal and professional calendars.
 A virtual assistant can help you here as well: